shuduan/duan/about.md

 ---

 <br>
-I am currently a second-year master student in Mathematics at Higher School of Economics, Moscow campus.
+I am currently a second-year master student in Mathematics at HHSE, Moscow.
 This website is my personal website.